tsavina/openvino/docs/articles_en/openvino_workflow/model_optimization_guide/weight_compression.rst

   compressed_model = compress_weights(model, mode=CompressWeightsMode.INT4_ASYM)

 * ``group_size`` controls the size of the group of weights that share the same quantization parameters.
 Shared quantization parameters help to speed up the calculation of activation values as they are dequantized and quantized between layers.
 However, they can reduce accuracy.
 The following group sizes are recommended: ``128``, ``64``, ``32`` (``128`` is default value).

 **Smaller Group Size**: Leads to a more accurate model but increases the model's footprint and reduces inference speed.

 **Larger Group Size**: Results in faster inference and a smaller model, but might compromise accuracy.

 * ``ratio`` controls the ratio between INT4 and INT8 compressed layers in the model.
 Ratio is a decimal between 0 and 1.
 For example, 0.8 means that 80% of layers will be compressed to INT4, while the rest will be compressed to INT8 precision.
 The default value for ratio is 1.

-**Higher Ratio (more INT4)**: Tends to reduce the model size and increase inference speed but might lead to higher accuracy degradation.
+**Higher Ratio (more INT4)**: Reduces the model size and increase inference speed but might lead to higher accuracy degradation.

 **Lower Ratio (more INT8)**: Maintains better accuracy but results in a larger model size and potentially slower inference.